atelierbram/Starter-Assemble-Gulp/README.md

 npm i gulp-extname --save-dev
 ```

-The current workflow for this alpha version is to have a seperate file for Assemble called `assemblefile.js`.
+The current workflow for this beta version is to have a seperate file for Assemble called `assemblefile.js`.

 ### Example assemblefile.js